mcgnly/DeveloperDocumentation/Android/LoginSequence.md

 In order to enable your app to connect to your onboarded devices (or those of the user) you'll need to be able to login.
-Though we have wrapped a lot of complications away in the SDK, you'll still have to create the views that use that logic.
+Though we have wrapped a lot of complications away in the SDK, you'll still have to create the views that use this Login logic.

 ## Adding String Names

-In the Project panel open up app/src/main/res/values/strings.xml
+In the Project panel open app/src/main/res/values/strings.xml

 After the existing `<string>` tags add the following: